-If you are trying to get Launchpad back on macOS 26, the short answer is:
+If you are trying to get Launchpad back on macOS 26 or macOS 27, the short answer is:

 You cannot fully restore the original Apple Launchpad from System Settings.

-In macOS 26, Apple replaced the classic Launchpad experience with a newer app browsing flow connected to Spotlight and Apps.
-You can still open apps quickly on your Mac, but the old full-screen grid, custom folders, pages, and visual layout are no longer available as a normal built-in setting.
+Apple removed the classic Launchpad experience in macOS 26 and did not restore it in macOS 27.
+You can still open apps through Spotlight, the Dock, Finder, and Apps, but the old full-screen grid, custom folders, pages, and visual layout are not available as a normal built-in setting.

-For most people who want the old Launchpad feeling back, the most practical solution is to use a dedicated Launchpad replacement such as LaunchOS.
+For most people who want the old Launchpad feeling back on either version, the practical solution is to use a dedicated Launchpad replacement for macOS such as LaunchOS.

 Did Apple remove Launchpad in macOS 26?